Vegan Italian Lentil Quinoa MeatBalls

-Arrange the vegan lentil meatballs on the tray and bake them for 15-18 minutes, turning halfway through so you get browning on both sides.
+Arrange the vegan lentil meatballs on the tray and bake them for 15-18 minutes.
 Serve the hot lentil meatballs with tomato sauce, a sprinkle of nutritional yeast (or vegan parm), and serve the meatballs over your favorite pasta.

 - Make sure you use ground flaxseed for the flax egg, not whole flax seeds.

 - If you accidentally over blend the meatball filling, add more oats and mix it until you can shape it into balls.

 - You can use a spoon or an ice cream scoop to scoop out the lentil mushroom filling into your hand.

 - Try to shape the lentil quinoa mushroom filling into golf ball-sized meatballs that are 1 1/2 inches wide by 1 1/2 inches high.

 - Depending on how hot your oven is, the perfect amount of time to bake these vegan meatballs is for 15-18 minutes.
 They will be firm on the outside and moist on the inside.